President's Award for Outstanding Service

 - The President's Award for Outstanding Service Committee

 - 427 Morrill Hall

 Persons writing letters of nomination should know that such letters will be legally available to the nominee upon request, even to an unsuccessful candidate who becomes aware of the nomination.
 Nominators should also make sure that writers of supporting letters are aware that their letters, too, will be available upon request.

 Recipients of the President's Award for Outstanding Service receive a one-time $1,000 stipend with necessary taxes deducted.
-In addition, an engraved crystal award piece, a pin specifically designed for the President's Award for Outstanding Service, and a certificate will be presented to recipients at a recognition event at Eastcliff on June 4, 2013.
+In addition, an engraved crystal award piece, a pin specifically designed for the President's Award for Outstanding Service, and a certificate will be presented to recipients at a recognition event at Eastcliff in June 2014.

 If you have any questions about the nominating process, please contact Vickie Courtney, director, University Awards and Honors, at 612-625-4805 or email@example.com.

 - Handbook of Policies and Procedures for Awards and Recognition (currently under construction)